Erin Macartney

 Generally, I combine empirical research and meta-analysis to address a broad range of questions within evolutionary ecology.
 I am especially interested in life-history theory, reproductive investment strategies, and non-genetic inheritance.

-I am currently a Post-Doctoral Research Associate at the University of Sydney working with Professor Stephen Simpson as part of the GECKO Consortium where we use nutritional geometry to examine the effects of paternal diet on offspring health and fitness.
-I am also a Humboldt-Stiftung Fellow at Johannes Gutenberg-Universität Mainz working with Prof Hanna Kokko, and an Adjunct Associate Lecturer at the University of New South Wales, Sydney.
+I am currently an Alexander von Humboldt Fellow at Johannes Gutenberg University of Mainz working with Prof Hanna Kokko where I am examining the effects of environmental fluctuations on bet-hedging strategies and the how sexual selection may purge deletarious alleles to avoid inbreeding depression.
+I am also a Post-Doctoral Research Associate at the University of Sydney working with Professor Stephen Simpson as part of the GECKO Consortium where we use nutritional geometry to examine the effects of paternal diet on offspring health and fitness, and an Adjunct Associate Lecturer at the University of New South Wales, Sydney.

 My PhD thesis explored male reproductive investment and phenotypic plasticity in post-copulatory traits.